Keesaco/KeesaFlo/README.md

 To build the application download [AppBuild.py](http://jpm.im/AppBuild-0-0-1) and place it in the root directory of the project.
 Running ‘python AppBuild.py’ will download and unzip all dependencies into their correct directories for the app to be run/deployed.

+In addition to these dependencies, the application requires [pyopenssl](https://github.com/pyca/pyopenssl) to run locally.
+As this is not installed into the application's files it is not downloaded by AppBuild.

 Contact:
 --------
 **All members** - info@keesaco.com